Dong Xi: Service under Sun Quan

 Once, Peng Hu (彭虎) from Poyang (鄱陽) rallied thousands of followers and started a rebellion against Sun Quan.
 Dong Xi, along with Ling Tong, Bu Zhi and Jiang Qin, led separate forces to attack the rebels.
 Dong Xi knocked down all opposition in his way, and Peng Hu fled when he recognised Dong's banner from a distance away.
 The revolt was suppressed within 10 days.
 Dong Xi was appointed as Colonel of Surpassing Might (威越校尉) and was later promoted to Lieutenant-General (偏將軍) for his efforts.

 In 208, Sun Quan launched a punitive expedition against Huang Zu to avenge his father, who was killed in a battle against Huang around 17 years ago, leading to the Battle of Jiangxia.
 After losing his vanguard commander to Ling Tong, Huang Zu scuttled two mengchongs to block the channel across Miankou (沔口), and had a long rope made of coir-palm fibre secured across the gateway, with stones attached to the rope as anchors.
 In addition to all these defensive measures, Huang Zu also stationed more than 1,000 crossbowmen at Miankou, who rained arrows upon Sun Quan's forces when the latter attempted to push further.
 Dong Xi and Ling Tong were both commanders of Sun Quan's vanguard force.
 Each of them led 100 "commandos" wearing two layers of armour, boarded a large boat, and charged towards Huang Zu's mengchongs.
 Dong Xi managed to cut the rope with his sword and clear the blockade.
 The bulk of Sun Quan's army then resumed its advance.
 Huang Zu escaped through a gate but was pursued and killed by one of Sun Quan's horsemen.
+While Ling Tong, Dong Xi and others conquered Jiangxia and massacred his population.
 The following day, Sun Quan held a banquet to celebrate the victory, during which he toasted to Dong Xi, "The purpose of today's feast is to honour the person who cut the rope!"

 In 217, when the warlord Cao Cao led an army to attack Sun Quan's fortress at Ruxu (濡須), Dong Xi accompanied Sun Quan to the frontline to resist the invaders.
 Dong Xi was appointed as the captain of a five-storey warship (五樓船) and ordered to defend the entrance to Ruxu.
 One night, a heavy storm broke out and threatened to capsize the warship.
 Dong Xi's subordinates evacuated the warship and boarded the smaller boats (走舸; zouges) and pleaded for him to join them.
 However, Dong Xi replied sternly, "I've received orders to defend this position from the enemy.
 How can I abandon my post like this?
 Anyone who dares to speak of this again will be executed!"
 He then remained alone on the ship, which eventually sank and brought him down as well.
 Sun Quan donned mourning attire and personally attended Dong Xi's funeral.
 He later gave out heavy rewards to Dong Xi's family to honour Dong's loyalty and courage.